ramesh-cuelogic/users-api/README.md

  INTRODUCTION
 ------------

-This project contains a sample REST API to get users from MySql BD
+This project contains a sample REST API to get users using microservice architecture.
+This is uses PSR-4 autoloader.

  * For demo of the project, visit the link: http://52.89.235.194